 The first type is one in which a corneal flap is created.
-This hindged flap is then lifted of the cornea and the bed of the cornea is treated with the excimer laser.
+This hinged flap is then lifted from the cornea, and the bed of the cornea is treated with the excimer laser.
 Now this hinged flap creation can be done in 2 ways.

 By using a blade - Type A

-By using laser - This laser is called a femtosecond laser and is the latest technology laser being used in ophthalmology. - Type B
+Using laser is called a femtosecond laser and is the latest technology laser used in ophthalmology. - Type B

-Once this laser treatment is over ( which takes a few seconds per eye ) the flap of the cornea is placed back in its position.
-After your eye doctor makes sure that the flap is correctly placed a contact lens is then placed on the eye.
+Once this laser treatment is over ( which takes a few seconds per eye ), the flap of the cornea is placed back in its position.
+After your eye doctor makes sure that the flap is correctly placed, a contact lens is placed on the eye.
 You can then go home.

 Type 2 laser

-In the second type, no flap is created in the cornea, The epithelial layer of the cornea is scraped off.
-Epithelium is the front most layer of the cornea.
-Once this is scraped off the remaining cornea is then treated with Laser.
-After the treatment a contact lens is placed on the eye.
+In the second type, no flap is created in the cornea.
+We scrape off the epithelial layer of the cornea.
+The epithelium is the front-most layer of the cornea.
+Once this is scraped off, the remaining cornea is treated with a laser.
+After the treatment, a contact lens is placed on the eye.